rmcanany/SolidEdgeHousekeeper/README.md

 - `Process drawing files as inactive`
 This option is meant to speed up processing of files that are left unchanged by the command.
 Only `Save drawing as` and `Print` are compatible; other commands will trigger an error.
 The program tries to revert back to the previous setting once processing is complete.
 However, in case of a program malfunction, it may not be able to do so.
 You can manually reset the option by starting Solid Edge manually, then clicking the `Browse` button.
 The checkbox is located toward the bottom of the form.
 You have to select a draft file to make the checkbox active.
 - `Debug mode`
 Debug mode is meant to help with troubleshooting user's site-specific issues.
-It is currently limited, but will be expanded as needed in the future.
+It is currently limited, but may be expanded as needed in the future.
 - `Use locally installed PowerShell`
 `Property filters`, `Expressions` and `Code snippets` all create text files that must be executed in a `VB.Net` interpreter.
 Previously Housekeeper used PowerShell for that.
 An internal `dotnet` library is now used by default.
 This option switches execution back to the previous method.
 - `Solid Edge fast launch (experimental)`